blundbye/Getting_And_Cleaning_Data/README.md

 * README.md - This file
 * Codebook.md - Description of the output produced by the R script `run_analysis.R`
 * run_analysis.R - The R-script (see below)
-* Tidy.Data.txt - The tidy dataset (tab-delimited text file)
+* TidyData.txt - The tidy dataset (tab-delimited text file)

 The R-script, `run_analysis.R`, does the following: